 The company cab used to pick me from Noida city centre metro station at about 07:00 am.
 We used to make a stop at Laxmi Dhaba, near Meerut-Partapur bypass at about 08:15 am.
 After having a light breakfast (My favourite was potato and onion stuffed parantha with tea or sweet lassi).
 We used to reach the college campus at about 08:45 am.
 My first class used to be at 09:00 am.

 An interesting thing:

-I noticed the college used to address classes as ‘lectures.’
+The college addressed classes as ‘lectures.’
 I found that laughable.
-I mean, who wants to get lectured to?
-I know I don’t.
-So I never addressed my classes as lectures.
+I mean, who wants a lecture?
+At least I don’t, and that’s why I never treated my classes as lectures.

 And now, the tips you can use as a teacher to make a difference in your students’ lives.

 One of the most useful tips for teachers is: Use laughter as an icebreaker.

 It works like a charm to make the students and the teacher comfortable.
 I know because I had made it a point to make my students laugh the first thing.
 I had collected jokes, inspiring one-liners, witty incidences…whatever could do the trick.

 I used to begin the classroom session with a joke, a witty one-liner, or some poetry – the idea was to make the students feel comfortable.